blox-eng/blox.bg/content/pages/imagine.md

             borderRadius: x-large
             flexDirection: col
       - type: FeaturedItem
-        title: Comfort
+        title: Adaptive
-        tagline: Style
+        tagline: Individual
         subtitle: ''
-        text: >+
+        text: >
-          We know what you need to build what you need.
-We collect all information and help you pick the right texture for your comfort.
+          Your individual desires and always reflected in your dreams.
+Imagine adapts to your imagination and needs, on the fly.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg